ABOUT SCOTLAND RUGBY LEAGUE

 Scotland Rugby League is the governing body for rugby league in Scotland overseeing development and participation at all levels of the sport.
 Our aim is to provide opportunities for people of all ages to take part in the game while developing a strong competitive environment to support the development of our international players.

 In 2008 the Great Britain international team separated into Scotland, England, Ireland and Wales.
 There were many reasons for this, some emotional, some rational, but all geared to further develop the game.
 The first and by far the largest opportunity for Scotland is the World Cup.
-The pinnacle of international competition that will next be staged in 2017 in Australia and New Zealand.
+The pinnacle of international competition that will next be staged in 2025 in France.

 Scotland Rugby League already has a well respected international pedigree:

-• Currently 4th in the World Rankings (2nd in Europe)
+• Currently 17th in the Men’s World Rankings (8th in Europe)

 • Rugby League European Championship 2014 – WINNERS